RAbo-Github/caad002x/README.md

 4) TipCalculator: calculates the tip amount to give to a waiter/waitress according to the value of his/her service; interesting app for building a Layout and using ButterKnife Zelezny.
+5) ContactList: the app of Lesson1.
+Very interesting for creating layouts and using Intent to create an activity from another one.
+Use different string according to different languages.